We may earn a commission for purchases made through our links

-Top tips for encouraging your 2-3 year old to read
+Top tips for encouraging your two-year-old to read

 1) Let them choose the book